 The Cancer Drugs Fund is a special fund worth £200 million a year.
-It was created by the government to help improve access to cancer drugs for people living in England.
+It was established in 2010 to help improve access to cancer drugs for people living in England.

 The panels make funding decisions based on:

 your individual circumstances (for example, whether the drug may improve your quality of life or increase your chance of surviving your illness)

 any evidence about how well the drug works and the possible side effects